Adlerweg Highlights

 You need only spend five days on the Adlerweg to feel as if you hiked the whole route.
 From the picturesque alpine villages to the authentic mountain huts, towering peaks, and mountain passes, your stroll through the heart of Tyrol will gain you a lifetime of unforgettable memories.

 80 kilometers and 4500 meters of elevation gain over 5 days is still a worthy challenge that not everybody can undertake.
 You will hike more kilometers per day than a usual hiker on the Adlerweg.
 But the fulfillment and satisfaction you will feel when you reach your final destination are indescribable.
+And if you feel like turning this into a weekend getaway, you can also shorten the stages and go on a 3-day hike instead.

 Along the way, you will experience how peaceful it feels to spend a night in the heart of the Alps, sleeping in two high-altitude lodges and an enchanting alpine village.
 The local cuisine will enthuse you just as much, if not more.